 Therapy is a personal journey of self-awareness and growth, where you'll have the opportunity to speak openly with someone who is not a friend or family member, providing you with the freedom to be you with no limits or expectations.

-I work in a relational way based around warmth, empathy and understanding, as I believe that the relationship between you and I is extremely important as a secure platform for self exploration, growth and recovery.
-As an integrative counsellor I am able to adapt to your needs and provide support which suits you as an individual, drawing from a range of therapeutic approaches to make your experience as unique as you are.
+I offer one to one sessions on a short-term or long-term basis and work in a relational way based on warmth, empathy and understanding.
+I believe that our relationship is extremely important as a secure platform for self-exploration and self-acceptance.
+As a humanistic integrative therapist, I am able to adapt to your needs and provide the support that suits you as an individual, drawing from a range of therapeutic approaches to make your experience as unique as you are.

 Training, qualifications & experience

 - Therapeutic Counselling Diploma.

 - Bachelor of Science Honours degree in child psychology, forensic psychology and mental health.